-Now, we go in knowing that The Batman‘s staff had two whole seasons to mature and hone their approach to the Dark Knight and his world.
+Now, we go in knowing that The Batman‘s staff had two whole seasons to mature and hone their approach to the Dark Knight and his environs.
 As such, I have absolutely no doubt this episode will open with something measured, atmospheric, and thought-provoking.

 … or with Batman dual-wielding chainsaws against a marauding pack of piranha plants.
 Hey, Batman does have a tendency to unleash his inner slasher villain when fighting Ivy(‘s minions), and we mustn’t break tradition.